 Withdrawal From Classes (types)

-During the first two weeks of the fall and spring semesters, a student may drop a course by filing a program change form in the Office of Admissions and Records.
+During the first two weeks of the fall and spring semesters, a student may drop a course by filing a drop form online at svcc.edu/admissions.

-From the third through the tenth week of the class, a student may withdraw from a course by filing an instructor signed program change form in the Office of Admission and Records.
-The signature indicates that the instructor is aware of the withdrawal and has had an opportunity to discuss reasons for the withdrawal and possible alternatives.
-The instructor must indicate the official last date of attendance on the program change form.
+From the third through the tenth week of the class, a student may withdraw from a course by filing a drop form online that will be forwarded to the instructor.
+The instructor’s acknowledgement indicates that the instructor is aware of the withdrawal and has had an opportunity to discuss reasons for the withdrawal and possible alternatives.
+The instructor must indicate the official last date of attendance on the drop form.
 A grade of “W” will be recorded on the student’s transcript.
 This does not relieve the student from their obligation to make payment for this class.

 Deadlines for withdrawal will be pro-rated for classes that meet less than 16 weeks, including summer sessions.
-See the current class schedule for exact dates for withdrawal.
-Students receiving financial assistance should consult the Office of Student Financial Assistance before withdrawing from classes.
-Dual-enrollment students should contact their high school counselor and SVCC Dual Credit Coordinator prior to withdrawing.
+Contact Admissions & Records for specific dates.
+Students should contact Academic Advising and/or Financial Assistance prior to withdrawing from any class.
+Dual-enrollment students must contact their high school counselor and SVCC Dual Credit Coordinator prior to withdrawing.

 Prior to the final examination, an instructor may withdraw a student if the instructor believes a student cannot successfully complete the course.
-The Office of Admissions and Records will notify the student of this withdrawal.
+Admissions and Records will notify the student of this withdrawal.
 The student will receive a final grade of “W” as outlined above.
 Students should consult individual instructors about his/her policy on withdrawing the student from the course.
 Any time a “W” grade is assigned, the official last date of attendance must be recorded.
 Students may appeal this withdrawal by using established department and College appeal procedures.
 Students enrolled in classes requiring course/programs internal or external mandatory levels of compliance may be withdrawn if they are found during the course of the course/program to be out of compliance.
 The student appeal process will be used to adjudicate when necessary.

 Withdrawal from the College

-Full-time students that decide to withdraw from the College must notify the Dean of Student Services or their designee, complete the withdrawal process, and clear all obligations with the College.
+Full-time students who decide to withdraw from the College must notify the Dean of Student Services or their designee, complete the withdrawal process, and clear all obligations with the College.
 Grades for students who withdraw from the College after the second week of classes will be recorded as “W”.
 Students withdrawing from the College may, with official permission, do so during the designated withdrawal period.
-Students who stop attending classes without notification may receive a grade of “F” in all courses.
+Students who stop attending classes without completing the proper college procedure may receive a grade of “F” in all courses.

 Recognition for Academic Achievement

 As an expression of commitment to academic achievement, the College recognizes superior scholarship in several ways.
-Students taking courses numbered 100 or above and maintaining a semester average of 3.5 to 3.749 for the semester will be placed on the Deans’ List.
-The Deans’ list will recognize and distinguish between full-time students (12 or more GPA credit hours) and part-time students (6-11 GPA credit hours) achieving this honor.
+Students taking courses numbered 100 or above, in good academic standing, and maintaining a semester average of 3.5 to 3.749 for the semester will be placed on the Deans’ List.
+The Deans’ List will recognize and distinguish between full-time students (12 or more GPA credit hours) and part-time students (6-11 GPA credit hours) achieving this honor.
 Students maintaining a semester average of 3.75 or higher in courses numbered 100 or above and in good academic standing will be honored through placement on the President’s List.
 The President’s List will recognize and distinguish between full-time students (12 or more GPA credit hours) and part-time students (6-11 GPA credit hours).
 Students attending during the summer semester with 6 GPA credit hours will also be recognized for the Deans’/President’s List.